Jesolo hosts 10 sand sculptures this Christmas.

 Sculptors from around the world return to Jesolo, a seaside resort near Venice in north-east Italy, for an annual sand festival dedicated to religious art.

-The 18th edition of the popular event, which skipped a year due to the covid pandemic, opened on 9 December and can be visited until 6 January 2022.
+The 2022 edition of the popular event opens on 9 December and can be visited until 5 February 2023.

-On display are 12 monumental sculptures, made entirely of sand, depicting Nativity scenes as well as biblical stories of healing and miracles.
+On display will be 10 monumental sculptures, made entirely of sand, depicting Nativity scenes as well as messages of peace.

-The sculptors used thousands of tons of sand to create their masterpieces which appear to be carved from stone.
+The sculptors have used thousands of tons of compacted sand to create their masterpieces which appear to be carved from stone.

 Instead the works have been created with the most ephemeral of materials - without a drop of glue used - relying only on skill and water.

-This year's event, whose title is The Sand of Miracles, is once again under the artistic direction of American Richard Varano who selected artists in Europe and America to participate in the prestigious festival.
+This year's event, whose title is Sculptures of Peace, is once again under the artistic direction of American Richard Varano who selected artists in Europe and north America to participate in the prestigious festival.

-Varano gained international attention in 2018 when he oversaw the creation of a giant sand Nativity scene at St Peter's Square in the Vatican.
+Varano gained international recognition in 2018 when he oversaw the creation of a giant sand Nativity scene at St Peter's Square in the Vatican.

 For more information about the festival and for visiting details see the Jesolo Sand Nativity website.